NVIDIA/aistore/docs/nbi.md

 5. The proxy merges the per-target responses into a single sorted result.

 The result is a normal AIS list response, but without walking the remote backend on every call.

+> S3-compatible clients may also request NBI-backed listing by sending the `Ais-Bucket-Inventory: true` header; `Ais-Inv-Name` may be used to select a specific inventory.

 ### Example